 - Multiple speakers talking at the same time

-- Very fast speech or strong accents the engine struggles to recognize
+- Very fast speech or strong accents, the engine struggles to recognize

 - Videos where precise caption timing is critical (comedy, music videos, tutorials)